acrocat/EverLayout/docs/writing.md

 # Writing Layouts
 ##Format <a name="format"></a>
-EverLayout uses parsers to translate layouts from JSON data.
+EverLayout uses a collection of parser protocols to retrieve the pertinent layout information from your layout files.
+Theoretically, layouts can be written in any format as long as you can provide working parsers.

 The following documentation demonstrates how to use EverLyout to write layouts for the default JSON parsers, however if you're interested